hardeep/obsidian/Puro.md

-Going to be doing trials
+* Going to be doing trials
-Adding temporary instances for contract growing
+* Adding temporary instances for contract growing
+* Plant traceability report like (inventory reporting)
+*